akka/akka/akka-docs/scala/typed-actors.rst

 If your implementation class of your TypedActor extends ``akka.actor.TypedActor.Receiver``, all messages that are not ``MethodCall``s will be passed into the ``onReceive``-method.

-This allows you to react to DeathWatch ``Terminated``-messages and other typed of messages.
+This allows you to react to DeathWatch ``Terminated``-messages and other types of messages, e.g. when interfacing with untyped actors.

 Supercharging
 -------------